SimmsSays/simmssays.github.io/_recipes/mozzarellasticks.markdown

 4. Even it out using a spatula.
 5. Cool completely, cover the pan and Let set in the refrigerator for an hour or more.

-### Set up the Breading station when ready to bake:
+### Set up the breading station when ready to bake:
 1. Keep flour in one plate.
 2. Mix everything under Breading Wet in a bowl.
 3. Mix everything under Breading Dry in another deep plate or bowl.